PASTAplus/PEP/peps/pep-9.md

 **3d.
 Read Resource**

-Goal: To read a resource
+Goal: To read a resource.

 Use case: